Modern Action logo

 Key Facts

-• Number of People Affected: The bill could impact thousands of current and retired law enforcement officers across the United States.
+• Number of People Affected: Hundreds of thousands of qualified active and retired law enforcement officers nationwide.

 Arguments in Support